about frame drums

 Frame drums are very widespread in different forms and under different names..
 For example: Lap-style frame drum in some places is called bendir (for example in Turkey or Greece) while in Morocco (and other North African countries), bendir is an upright frame drum with a string attached to the back of the membrane.
 Other names for an upright frame drum in different places are: mazhar/mizhar, tar, daf or daire.
 For that reason I use these technical terms: ‘lap-style’ means that drum is resting on a lap, ‘upright’ or ‘upper-style’ – that it’s held up in the hands… Each of them is described below.

-The drum is kept in the soft hand or in both (but usually with most of its weight on the left side in case of right-handed people).
+The drum is held with both hands (usually with most of its weight on the left side in case of right-handed people).
 That’s typical a playing position in most of traditional frame drum playing styles: Indian Kanjira, Italian Tamburello, Northern-African Bendir, Greek Defi, Egyptian Mazhar, Kurdish Daf, Polish Bębenek, Tuvan shamanic drum etc.

 ‘Upright’ position alows you to walk or dance while playing the instrument.
 For me it’s an important feature – it feels good to play an instrument and dance at the same time; it’s also also an efficient way to practice independence and timing (for example by walking in an even pace while playing a rhythm).
 What is especially interesting for me in this technique, is the connection between body and instrument.
 The player’s position is not fixed, rigid; there is a constant movement, ‘a flow’ in favor of sound and ergonomy.